 These devices have enabled the location data industry to understand how audiences move and behave in the real world.
 This information is location data.
 It comes in many different forms and from various sources.

 What is location data?

-Location data is geographical information about a specific device’s whereabouts associated to a time identifier.
+Location data is geographical information about a specific device’s whereabouts associated with a time identifier.

-This device data is assumed to correlate to a person – a device identifier then acts as a pseudonym to separate the person’s identify from the insights generated from the data.
+This device data is assumed to correlate to a person – a device identifier then acts as a pseudonym to separate the person’s identity from the insights generated from the data.

 Location data is often aggregated to provide significant scale insights into audience movement.

 Companies are collecting location data in many different ways.
 There are several different techniques to collect location data.
 These techniques differ in reliability (but more on that later).